bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 Adam Jonas: 00:21:15

-So does that mean we're going to transition to `assumeutxo` ([GitHub issue](https://github.com/bitcoin/bitcoin/issues/15605), [proposal](https://github.com/jamesob/assumeutxo-docs/tree/2019-04-proposal/proposal), [talk](https://www.youtube.com/watch?v=PoEoG6sP1hw)), and how you arrived at that solution?
+So does that mean we're going to transition to `AssumeUTXO` ([GitHub issue](https://github.com/bitcoin/bitcoin/issues/15605), [proposal](https://github.com/jamesob/assumeutxo-docs/tree/2019-04-proposal/proposal), [talk](https://www.youtube.com/watch?v=PoEoG6sP1hw)), and how you arrived at that solution?

 James O'Beirne: 00:21:20